 Even with proper care, pieces break off the cork and fall into the wine sometimes.
 But if you realize it and take action immediately, this will not be a big problem.

 Pour the wine through a proper filter into a decanter.
 As a filter, you can use a coffee filter from paper or a piece of cheesecloth.
 If the cork pieces in the wine are not too big, a fine cullender might be an option as well.

 Having the right decanter for your wine is key.
 If it exposes the wine to too much oxygen, it might cause overoxidation.

 For many people, wine corks are a fancy tradition that makes wine stand out from less fancy beverages.
 For others, they are an annoying obstacle on their way to a good glass of wine.
 With the knowledge from this article, you know better than all of them.
-Cork stoppers actually serve a meaningful purpose for wine by contributing to their taste and smell.
+Cork stoppers actually serve a meaningful purpose for wine by contributing to its taste and smell.
 Next, try to experience the differences yourself.
-Can you sense the differences of wine with a screw cap and a cork-sealed wine?
+Can you sense the differences between wine with a screw cap and cork-sealed wine?